-College President or Designee: The Chief Executive Officer (CEO) of each College within the GCCCD or an Administrator selected by the CEO to represent him or her in matters of student discipline.
+College President or Designee: The Chief Executive Officer (CEO) at each College of the District or an Administrator selected by the CEO to represent him or her in matters of Student Conduct.

-Days: Days during which College is in session and regular classes are held, including summer session days, and excluding Saturdays and Sundays, unless otherwise specified in the procedures.
+Days: Days during which College is in session and regular classes are held, including summer and intersession days, and excluding Saturdays and Sundays, unless otherwise specified in the procedures.

-Disciplinary Hearing Record: The Disciplinary Hearing Record shall consist of all the documents and exhibits presented at the Disciplinary Hearing, the recommendation of the Hearing Committee, and the College President's decision and recommendation.
+Student Conduct Hearing Record: The Student Conduct Hearing Record shall consist of all the documents and exhibits presented at the Student Conduct Hearing, the recording of that Hearing, the recommendation of the Hearing Committee, and the College President's decision and recommendation.

-District: The Grossmont-Cuyamaca Community College District.
+District or GCCCD: The Grossmont-Cuyamaca Community College District (GCCCD), including all Colleges, programs and offerings.

-Expulsion: Exclusion of the student by the Board of Trustees from all Colleges in the District for one or more terms.
+Expulsion: Exclusion of the student by the Board of Trustees from all Colleges in the District permanently, for one or more terms, or subject to reconsideration.

-Instructor: Any academic employee of the District in whose class a student subject to discipline is enrolled, or counselor, who is providing or has provided services to the student, or another academic employee, who has responsibility for the student's educational program.
+Instructor: Any academic employee of the District in whose class a student subject to Conduct is enrolled, or counselor, who is providing or has provided services to the student, or another academic employee, who has responsibility for the student's educational program.